Confluence Tables

 Acme Co — Product Development

-The product team maintains a native Confluence status table tracking feature releases, owners, due dates, and status.
-They want to enable sorting, filtering, and inline updates without migrating to external tools.
+Context: The team maintains a native Confluence status table (features, owners, due dates, status) and wants sorting/filtering/aggregations without migrating to external tools.

 Benefits:

-• In-place collaboration: Keep editing the original Confluence table directly.
+• In-place collaboration: keep editing the original Confluence table.

-• Interactive features: Real‑time sorting, filtering, and aggregations.
+• Interactive features: sorting, filtering, aggregations in real time.

 Differences vs Simple Table (standalone)